laravel/vapor-docs/1.0/projects/environments.md

 Each environment contains a set of environment variables that provide crucial information to your application during execution, just like the variables present in your application's local `.env` file.

+### Vapor's Default Environment Variables

+Vapor automatically injects a variety of environment variables based on your environment's configured cache, database, etc. As an example, by adding a `cache` or `database` key to your `vapor.yml` file, Vapor will inject the necessary `CACHE_*` and `DB_*` environment variables.
+You will not see these environment variables when you manage your environment via Vapor CLI or Vapor UI, and any variables you manually define will override Vapor's automatically injected variables.

 ### Updating Environment Variables

 You may update an environment's variables via the Vapor UI or using the `env:pull` and `env:push` CLI commands.
 The `env:pull` command may be used to pull down an environment file for a given environment: